 When I opened the package, I was skeptical about Hawaii.
 In some ways, I still am.
 Do I think it’s a reasonable value?
 Yes.
 Do I think you should scramble madly to buy it?
 No. Take a long look at your keyboard, then visualize this keycap set on it.

 You might decide the mental picture is great.
 I knew, for example, that the set belonged on my bamboo XMIT Beta.
 If you’re not sure, stick with something a bit more traditional.
 You won’t regret a classic look.
-If you decide to buy Hawaii later, its low price and high availability won’t present any problems.
+If you decide to buy Hawaii later, check it out here.

 Image credits: Frieda’s